 The heinous physical and mental abuse that ensued throughout the rest of my childhood was inescapable, at times unbearable, and extremely harmful.
 It only happened when no one else was around to witness.
 When others were around you would have thought my abuser was a “politician during an election.”
 But when it was just him and me alone, it was horrific.
 How horrific? – Later that same year after I told my teacher about the abuse – the very first night that my abuser and I were home alone together all night – he killed me – and then resuscitated me back to life.
 That’s what I mean by horrific.

-Here are the details of my temporary death at the hands of my abuser.
+Here are the details of my death and resuscitation at the hands of my abuser.

 I now remember everything that happened (1) prior, during, and after my suffocation and (2) prior, during, and after my resuscitation.
 These recently-regained memories had been repressed into my subconscious for about 50 years ( since the 1960’s ), until now ( 2019 ).
 I regained them several months after watching a video interview of another child who died during an emergency surgery, interacted with people in heaven, and then returned to his body on the operating table ( Colton Burpo who is portrayed in the movie, “Heaven is for Real” ).
 Specifically, it was two of the words Colton brought back from heaven in 2003 that were the same words I brought back from heaven in the 1960’s – which are (1) Throne room, and (2) Markers.
 Those words were the one and only catalyst that enabled me to pull those repressed traumatic memories from deep within my subconscious, back into the forefront of my consciousness.

 Are you ready for this?
 Because I’m not sure I am, but here we go – and I call on Jesus Christ to be my witness of these events.